Facebook Tips & Strategies

 Analyze and Optimize: Don't Set It and Forget It

 Launching the ad is just the beginning.
 The real work - and the biggest opportunity for success - comes from monitoring your campaign and making data-driven adjustments.
+For a comprehensive look at your campaign's effectiveness, learn how to analyze Facebook ad performance.

 Don’t get overwhelmed by all the numbers in Ads Manager.
 Start by focusing on these key metrics: